IETF language tag: ISO 3166-1 and UN M.49

 Two-letter region subtags are based on codes assigned, or "exceptionally reserved", in ISO 3166-1.
 If the ISO 3166 Maintenance Agency were to reassign a code that had previously been assigned to a different country, the existing BCP 47 subtag corresponding to that code would retain its meaning, and a new region subtag based on UN M.49 would be registered for the new country.
 UN M.49 is also the source for numeric region subtags for geographical regions, such as 005 for South America.

 The UN M.49 codes for economic regions are not allowed.

 Region subtags are used to specify the variety of a language "as used in" a particular region.
 They are appropriate when the variety is regional in nature, and can be captured adequately by identifying the countries involved, as when distinguishing British English (en-GB) from American English (en-US).
-When the difference is one of script or script variety, as for simplified versus traditional Chinese characters, it should be expressed with a script subtag instead of a region subtag; in this example, zh-Hans and zh-Hant should be used instead of zh-CN and zh-TW.
+When the difference is one of script or script variety, as for simplified versus traditional Chinese characters, it should be expressed with a script subtag instead of a region subtag; in this example, zh-Hans and zh-Hant should be used instead of zh-CN/zh-SG/zh-MY and zh-TW/zh-HK/zh-MO.

 When a distinct language subtag exists for a language that could be considered a regional variety, it is often preferable to use the more specific subtag instead of a language-region combination.
 For example, ar-DZ (Arabic as used in Algeria) may be better expressed as arq for Algerian Spoken Arabic.

+Adherence to core standards

+Disagreements about language identification may extend to BCP 47 and to the core standards that inform it.
+For example, some speakers of Punjabi believe that the ISO 639-3 distinction between [pan] "Panjabi" and [pnb] "Western Panjabi" is spurious (i.e. they feel the two are the same language); that sub-varieties of the Arabic script should be encoded separately in ISO 15924 (as, for example, the Fraktur and Gaelic styles of the Latin script are); and that BCP 47 should reflect these views or overrule the core standards with regard to them.

+BCP 47 delegates this type of judgment to the core standards, and does not attempt to overrule or supersede them.
+Variant subtags and (theoretically) primary language subtags may be registered individually, but not in a way that contradicts the core standards.